Zahhak: Aži Dahāka (Dahāg) in Zoroastrian literature

 12th–13th century bowl depicting King Zahhak with snakes protruding from his shoulders, likely from Northwestern Iran.
 Modified c.
 1926, as many medieval pieces were to make them more attractive.

-Aži Dahāka is the most significant and long-lasting of the ažis of the Avesta, the earliest religious texts of Zoroastrianism.
+In the Avesta, the collection of religious texts of Zoroastrianism, Aži Dahāka is the most significant and long-lasting of the ažis.
 He is described as a monster with three mouths, six eyes, and three heads, cunning, strong, and demonic.
 In other respects Aži Dahāka has human qualities, and is never a mere animal.

 Aži Dahāka appears in several of the Avestan myths and is mentioned parenthetically in many more places in Zoroastrian literature.

 In a post-Avestan Zoroastrian text, the Dēnkard, Aži Dahāka is possessed of all possible sins and evil counsels, the opposite of the good king Jam (or Jamshid).
 The name Dahāg (Dahāka) is punningly interpreted as meaning "having ten (dah) sins".
 His mother is Wadag (or Ōdag), herself described as a great sinner, who committed incest with her son.

 In the Avesta, Aži Dahāka is said to have lived in the inaccessible fortress of Kuuirinta in the land of Baβri, where he worshipped the yazatas Arədvī Sūrā (Anāhitā), divinity of the rivers, and Vayu divinity of the storm-wind.
 Based on the similarity between Baβri and Old Persian Bābiru (Babylon), later Zoroastrians localized Aži Dahāka in Mesopotamia, though the identification is open to doubt.
 Aži Dahāka asked these two yazatas for power to depopulate the world.
 Being representatives of the Good, they refused.

 In one Avestan text, Aži Dahāka has a brother named Spitiyura.
 Together they attack the hero Yima (Jamshid) and cut him in half with a saw, but are then beaten back by the yazata Ātar, the divine spirit of fire.